Virtual training is already a reality

 Of course, there are video trainings or personal trainers.
 But in the first case, there is only a possibility to watch and it’s boring, and personal trainers are expensive and can not deal with several people at the same time.

-The augmented reality will save you money on using the plants protection tools
+The augmented reality saves money on using the plants protection tools

 When you are aware of pests and diseases, as well as of the means to be used, it allows you to make an operational decision to save the crop and reduce costs.